 - Fertilizer tablets: These are tablets you insert into the soil next to roots to fertilize the plants.

-- Pre-Packed Substrates: These are special soils designed for use within the aquarium.
+- Pre-Packed Substrates: These are particular soils designed for use within the aquarium.

-Many minerals are essential for the proper upkeep of your aquatic pants, including potassium, calcium, and magnesium.
-Even sulfur is a necessary additive to keep your aquatic plant life healthy.
+Many minerals are essential for the proper upkeep of your aquatic plants, including potassium, calcium, and magnesium.
+Even sulfur is a necessary additive to keep your marine plant life healthy.
 Iron, manganese, zinc, boron… The list goes on!

 Of course, with all of these names being thrown around, many aquarium owners fear that the things they put into their tank to help their aquatic plants may end up harming their fish.
 Fortunately, this isn’t the case.
-While the plant food is designed to help your plants, it isn’t going to harm any fish that are living alongside your plants.
+While the plant food is designed to help your plants, it isn’t going to hurt any fish living alongside your plants.

-With that said, if you ever have specific concerns about the products you’re using, be sure to do your research.
-You should always look up a new product and its full ingredient list before you add it into your tank.
+If you ever have specific concerns about the products you’re using, be sure to do your research.
+You should always look up a new product and its full ingredient list before you add it to your tank.
 This will give you peace of mind that the product won’t hurt the fish living in your tank, even with long-term exposure.